Dima-369/oil.nvim/README.md

     show_hidden = false,
     -- This function defines what is considered a "hidden" file is_hidden_file = function(name, bufnr)
-      local m = name:match("^%.")
-      return m ~= nil
+      return vim.startswith(name, ".")
     end,
     -- This function defines what will never be shown, even when `show_hidden` is set is_always_hidden = function(name, bufnr)
       return false
     end,
-    -- Sort file names with numbers in a more intuitive order for humans.
+    -- Sort file names in a more intuitive order for humans.
+Is less performant, -- so you may want to set to false if you work with large directories. natural_order = true,
-    -- Can be "fast", true, or false. "fast" will turn it off for large directories. natural_order = "fast",
     -- Sort file and directory names case insensitive case_insensitive = false,
     sort = {